How to Get an Oregon Alcohol Service Permit

 1. Temporary Service Permit: Immediately upon passing the exam, you’ll receive a temporary permit that allows you to legally begin serving alcohol right away.

 2. Five-Year Service Permit: Within approximately 14 days, the OLCC will review your application.
-Once approved, you’ll receive an email notification.
-Simply log back into CAMP to access your official five-year permit, which you can download and print.
+Once approved, you’ll receive an email notification with your official Service Permit attached.
+You can also log back into CAMP to download or print additional copies of your permit at any time.

 Already Have an Alcohol Service Permit?
 Important Information About CAMP Transition

-If you currently hold an OLCC Service Permit or have a pending application, you’ll need to follow these steps to access your permit in the new CAMP system after March 31, 2025:
+If you currently hold an Oregon Alcohol Service Permit or have a pending Service Permit Application, you’ll need to follow these steps to access your permit in the new CAMP system after March 31, 2025:

 1. Create a new account in the CAMP portal (or use your existing CAMP account if you already have one)